 Getting the feedback you want from online users is notoriously hard.
 There isn't much incentive to do it, and customers are only willing to give you a few seconds of their time.

-Thankfully, customer support software companies get this.
-They’ve developed instant email feedback ratings as away to give you the customer feedback you want without annoying your customer base.
+Thankfully, customer satisfaction surveys and support software companies get this.
+They've developed instant email feedback ratings as away to give you the customer feedback you want without annoying your customer base.

 Less than a year ago, Zoho created a tool that allows their users to get customer feedback directly from the support email that solved the problem.

-Since launching this tool, they’ve seen a 60% increase in the number of customers who give ratings to their users.
+Since launching this tool, they've seen a 60% increase in the number of satisfied customers, who give ratings to their users.
 Rad, right?

-Although not in ecommerce, Trello, a task management software company, began using Help Scout’s in-email support tool to great success.
+Although not in ecommerce, Trello, a task management software company, began using Help Scout's in-email support tool to measure customer satisfaction with great success.
 They even took advantage of the option to customize the copy of the ratings that appear in their support emails:

 This incredible volume of feedback has led Trello to improve all kinds of things they would have never thought of otherwise - like email autoresponder copy and how they resolve certain categories of support tickets.
 It's also prompted them to retrain their support staff to better help with some misunderstood parts of their software.

-But perhaps the best results we’ve seen have come from Marks & Spencer, a leading UK retailer that has over 78,000 employees.
-They implemented Bazaarvoice’s customer review software into their post-purchase email campaigns and saw a 427% increase in customer feedback for their website. (tweet this)
+But perhaps the best results measuring customer satisfaction we've seen have come from Marks & Spencer, a leading UK retailer that has over 78,000 employees.
+They implemented Bazaarvoice's customer review software into their post-purchase email campaigns and saw a 427% increase in customer feedback for their website. (tweet this)

-Marks & Spencer’s customer service, website and product marketing teams have all used this valuable feedback to streamline processes and make sure customer service issues are resolved as quickly as possible.
+Marks & Spencer's customer service, website and product marketing teams have all used this valuable feedback to streamline processes and make sure customer satisfaction and service issues are resolved as quickly as possible.

 Think about all of the blind spots you could find in your ecommerce store with instant feedback like this.